metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 4. If people are logging in with single sign-on, but the expected attributes aren't being saved and made available, sandboxing will deny access.
 Our article on [Authenticating with SAML][authenticating-with-saml] explains the required setup in detail.

-### People can't see the data they're supposed to be able to see
+<h2 id="cant-see-data-supposed-to">People can't see the data they're supposed to be able to see</h2>

 **How to detect this:** Someone is supposed to be able to use some of the values in a table in their queries, but are denied access or get an empty set of results where there should be data.